 Wouldn’t the build always be broken?

-How do you make large changes that take weeks or months?
+How do you make large changes (e.g., those that take months)?

 In the next three sections, I’ll address each of these questions, showing the tools and techniques companies use to deal with them, and then walk you through an example of how to set up some of these continuous integration tools and techniques yourself.

 As it turns out, the reason that feature branches lead to painful merge conflicts is precisely because those feature branches are long-lived.
 If your branches are short-lived, the odds of merge conflicts are much lower.
 For example, imagine you have a repo with 10,000 files, and two developers working on changes in different branches.
-After one day, perhaps each developer has changed 10 files; if they try to merge the branches back together, the chances that some of those 20 files overlap, out of 10,000, are pretty low.
-But if those developers worked in those branches for three months, and changed hundreds of files in each branch during that time, then the chances that some of those files overlap and conflict are much higher.
+After one day, each developer has changed perhaps 10 files, so if they try to merge the branches back together, the chances that some of those 20 files overlap, out of 10,000, are pretty low.
+But if those developers worked in those branches for three months, and changed 500 files in each branch during that time, then the chances that some of those 1,000 files overlap and conflict are much higher.

 Moreover, even if there are a merge conflicts, it’s easier to deal with them if you merge regularly.
-If you’re merging two branches that are just a day old, the conflicts will be relatively small, as you can’t change all that much code in just one day, and the code will still be top-of-mind, as you worked on it within the last 24 hours.
-On the other hand, if you’re merging code that is several months old, then the conflicts will be larger, as you can make a lot of changes in a few months, and you’re less likely to remember what the changes are about, as you made those changes months ago.
+If you’re merging two branches that are just a day old, the conflicts will be relatively small, as you can’t change all that much code in just one day, and relatively easy to understand, as the code will still be fresh in your mind.
+On the other hand, if you’re merging code that is several months old, then the conflicts will be larger, as you can make a lot of changes in that time period, and harder to understand, as they may be related to changes you made months ago.

 The most important thing to understand is this: when you have multiple developers working on a single codebase at the same time, merge conflicts are unavoidable, so the question isn’t how to avoid merge conflicts, but how to make those merge conflicts as painless to deal with as possible.
 And that’s one of many places in software delivery where Martin Fowler’s quote applies: